Phildar Phil Flocon Review with Chevron Cowl Pattern!

 8. Repeat 1-7 on the other end of the bag.

-Fold the granny square bag in half and using the yarn still on the hook, slip stitch the sides together.
+Fold the granny square bag in half and, using the yarn still on the hook, slip stitch the sides together.
 Repeat on the other side.

 Tuck the handle bits through the handle holes/slots, then fold down to the inside and pin, ready for sewing closed.

 The stitches don’t have to be super neat.
 If you use matching yarn, you won’t see if you’re making a dog’s dinner of it!
-Try not to come through to the right side though, or if you do, make the stitches small so they’re not staring at you.
+Try not to come through to the right side, though, or if you do, make the stitches small, so they’re not staring at you.
 Don’t forget the top bits at the ends.

 Add Lining to Your Crochet Bag

 Next, you need to add the lining.
-It’s not 100% necessary but I think it looks better and you won’t have your stuff escaping through granny holes!
+It’s not 100% necessary, but I think it looks better, and you won’t have your stuff escaping through granny holes!

 Fold a length of fabric in half, right sides together.
 Place the granny square bag on top and mark/draw where you need to sew.
-Also mark where you want the fold of your top hem to go.
+Also, mark where you want the fold of your top hem to go.
 Sew down both sides to make the bag cavity.
-Next, iron the seams nice and flat, at the same time fold down the top hem and press.
-I went back to the sewing machine and top stitched the hem.
+Next, iron the seams nice and flat.
+At the same time, fold down the top hem and press.
+I went back to the sewing machine and top-stitched the hem.

 Oh goodness, I think I need a course in how to photograph bright colours!!

 I would absolutely love to hear from you if you make one of my designs.
 If you do, please give me a shout.
 I’d love it if you said Hi!
 Don’t forget that I’m on Ravelry, so your makes can be added there.
-Oh, and I almost forgot Instagram! #zeensandroger
+Oh, and I almost forgot Instagram!

 Thank you.
 X